EricaXia/myblog/content/post/nosql_1.md

 ### NoSQL vs. SQL

-SQL relational databases allow us to store data in tabular format (data is organizd in relational tables and rows.).
+SQL relational databases allow us to store data in tabular format (data is organized in relational tables and rows.).
 We can perform either DDL or DML operations.
-DML, or Data Definition Language, sets up the relational database schema (which defines the tables, attributes, indexes, relations, and more).
-However, the rigid structure of relational databases can sometimes pose a challenge for developers.
+DDL, or Data Definition Language, sets up the relational database schema (which defines the tables, attributes, indexes, relations, and more).
+DML, or Data Manipulation Language, defines the operations to actually insert, modify, or delete records.
+The rigid structure of relational databases can sometimes pose a challenge for developers.
 Hence, NoSQL databases arose as a more flexible, agile storage solution.

 NoSQL databases have more flexible schemas that can be changed on-the-go as project requirements may change.
+We also see a potentially vast improvement in performance.
 Additionally, NoSQL provides opportunities for horizontal scaling to add a greater quantity of inexpensive commodity hardware, whereas SQL databases typically require vertical scaling to larger servers.

 ![]()